 Well, you can indeed make money reading books, but that is not the only thing you have to do.
-Sure, it is a necessary part of the entire process, you also need to give your honest opinion (review) about the books you read.
+Sure, it is a necessary part of the entire process, but you also need to give your honest opinion (review) about the books you read.

 - Then read the complete book followed by writing a comprehensive & honest review of around 150-350 words long.
 You can include both positive and negative points.

 Get Paid to Read Books – 6 Companies That Pays Money

 Kirkus Reviews is a book reviewing company that has been around since 1933.
 The company analyzes all the genre books of all lengths, in digital, hardcover, and paperback format.
 They review and edit nearly 10,000 books yearly by paying money to book reviewers.

 If you love to be their book reviewer, you should know the English or Spanish language.
 Your job also includes writing 350 words review within two weeks after they assign the book.

 To apply, you can submit your resume, writing samples & a list of reviewing specialties to Kirkus Indie editor David Rapp at [email protected]